greenfieldt/SpinnerTutorial/tutorial.md

 }
 ```

-- An Overlay has content injected into it with a Portal so we need to
+Overlays have content injected into them by Portals.
+In the next code
-create our Overlay using the config we just defined and then tell it
+snippet we are going to create our Overlay using the config then make
-to display our spinner component using the Portal interface (harder
+a ComponentPortal with the thing we want to display (SpinnerComponent)
-said than done)
+and attach it to the overlay (easier done than said)

 spinner.service.ts
  ```typescript